pivotal-cf/shared-redis-release/README.md

 which maintains the database for the [CF Marketplace](https://cli.cloudfoundry.org/en-US/cf/marketplace.html).
 This enables the service plans on the CF Marketplace so that App Developers can create and delete service instances of those plans.

-**Note:** As of v434.0.13, the broker-registrar will disable service access to the dedicated-vm service plan as the service plan is being deprecated.

 ### broker-deregistrar
 Communicates with the CF Cloud Controller to remove the cf-redis broker and service plans from the CF Marketplace as well as [delete the broker deployment](https://cli.cloudfoundry.org/en-US/cf/delete-service-broker.html) from BOSH.